Top 10 Best Crypto Coins to Stake in 2024

 There are a few factors to consider when you’re choosing a cryptocurrency to stake, including:

-Some of the best crypto coins to stake in 2023 for profitability include:
+Some of the best crypto coins to stake in 2024 for generating passive income include:

 From a quick glance at that table - you’d think you’d just pick the crypto with the highest return rate and lowest deposit amount and get staking - but it’s not quite that simple.
 The rates above don’t factor in the inflationary and deflationary effects, nor the lower rates or deposit requirements for delegators instead of validators.
 So let’s take a look at each in more depth.